dbcls/grasp/README.md

 VALUES ?id { "NBDC00012" "NBDC00013" }
 ```

-In this case, instad of doing simple interporation (as previously mentioned),
+In this case, instead of doing simple interpolation (as previously mentioned),
 you can also use `join` and `as-strings` helpers:

 ```hbs